Reviews You Can Rely On

 Our Verdict

 The Fezzari Kings Peak Comp is an impressively well-rounded fat bike with a frame design that makes it a versatile option for both snow and adventure riding alike.
 The sleek carbon frame has an up-to-date (read: longer and slacker) geometry that makes it more stable at speed and confidence-inspiring on the descents than most, and it's a comfortable and competent climber with a weight of just 31 pounds (with tubes).
 It rolls on 27.5-inch wheels and 4.5-inch wide Terrene Cake Eater tires that provide excellent floatation on snow and soft surfaces, along with great cornering, braking, and climbing traction.
 A number of frame and fork mounts make it easy to load up lots of gear for bike packing and adventure rides.
 Fezzari's consumer-direct sales model also means that this ride comes at a reasonable price, especially for carbon.
-Get the scoop on how it stands up to the competition in our review of the best fat bikes.
+Get the scoop on how it stands up to the competition in our review of fat bikes.

 REASONS TO BUY